Digital technologies have become a crucial part of every organization today.

 - Threat databases and datasets (also known as vulnerabilities or malware signatures)

-- Hacker websites and closed forums in the dark web
+- Cybercriminal websites and closed forums in the dark web

 - Traffic logs